This document lists all error codes that Merlint can detect, along with their descriptions and fix hints.

 "valid"

 This issue means your functions are too long and hard to read.
 Fix them by extracting logical sections into separate functions with descriptive names.
 Note: Functions with pattern matching get additional allowance (2 lines per case).
-Pure data structures (lists, records) are also exempt from length checks.
+Pure data structures (lists, records) are exempt from length checks.
 For better readability, consider using helper functions for complex logic.
 Aim for functions under 50 lines of actual logic.

 let process_all_data x y z =